tk1971-Jpn/Import-organ-STL-data-into-Blender/README.md

 **Note:** In 3D Slicer, surface data may sometimes be extracted as a mirrored object.
 In such cases, please use the script for mirrored objects.

 **option:** To reduce the file size, copy and paste `Remesh` file into Blender's script mode and remesh all objects at once.
 (The default voxel size is 3.)

+**option:** You can automatically sort objects (organs) into collections by executing 'collection sort'."